smskin/vkservice/README.md

 -------------

  - accessToken
-	1. To work, you must create Standalone application VKontakte at http://vk.com/editapp?act=create.
+	1. You must create Standalone application VKontakte at http://vk.com/editapp?act=create.
 After creating you get Application ID.
 	2. It is necessary to go to the address for access_token (appears in the address bar).
 	Access_token needs to work with a closed part of Api VK. http://oauth.vk.com/authorize?client_id=[ApplicationID]&scope=wall,offline&redirect_uri=http://oauth.vk.com/blank.html&response_type=token